Masao-Taketani/multi-agent-env-generator/README.md

 <br>
 [Link of trained weights](https://drive.google.com/drive/folders/1FEXgXS-BF_1NyhY_RlrjUqFcUJICIYRy?usp=sharing)

+> [!IMPORTANT]
+> As for the multi-agent models, the trained weights are created based on agents with random policy.
+If you want more highly accurate environments in any kinds of situations, include data of agents with various kinds of levels, such as random, beginners, mid levels, and experts.

 > [!NOTE]
 > Please also refer to `scripts` directory as to 1st and 2nd training phases and encoding images after 1st training phase.
 Hyperparameters we applied for each dataset are also listed there.